jgafnea/disco-deb/README.md

 For testing, I used `pytest` to mock the `Contents` structure, which helped shorten the dev/test cycle.
 I didn't write tests for networking, as in my experience, the Debian repo is fairly stable, so I didn't want to write tests just for sake of coverage.
 I focused on the areas I had issues, namely the parsing and counting.

-For testing, I used `pytest` to mock the `Contents` structure, which helped speed up the development and test cycle.
-I didn't write tests for networking, as the Debian repo IME is generally stable, so I didn't want to add tests just for coverage.
-Instead, I focused on the areas where I encountered issues, specifically parsing and counting.

 Total time: ~~6~~ 7 hours.

 ## Obstacles